_ (10 of 17)

 – Obtaining the ability to improvise instantly on any given melody, over any harmonic progression or rhythmic context

-– Achieving to be in a creative interplay within the jazz combo.
+– Achieving a creative interplay within the jazz combo.

-The singer is getting familiar with the swing feel, learns how to manage legato and syncopation, and starts to develop phrasing skills.
-He/she studies the jazz vocabulary and discovers his/her personal jazz style, articulation, and syllables in vocal improvisation (scat singing).
-While cultivating rhythmic variety and phrasal fluency, at the same time the singer reinforces his/her creativity, imagination and personal aesthetics, which will allow him/her to become self-confident and go deeper in any jazz style.
+The singer is becoming familiar with the swing feel, learns how to manage legato and syncopation, and starts developing phrasing skills.
+They study the jazz vocabulary and discover their personal jazz style, articulation, and syllables in vocal improvisation (scat singing).
+While cultivating rhythmic variety and phrasal fluency, the singers also reinforce their creativity, imagination, and personal aesthetics, which allows them to become self-confident and go deeper in any jazz style.

 The final goal is to be able to improvise instantly within any given melody, over any harmonic progression or rhythmic context, to “fit in” the musical environment, to contribute a strong musical personality, and to co-exist in a creative “interplay” with the rest of the musicians.